INVESTOR TERMS AND CONDITIONS

 For any Investor that has decided not to proceed with the Investment, CC will issue the relevant instructions to the Escrow Agent (on behalf of the Investor) to credit that Investor’s Nominated Account with the amount the Investor transferred to the Pre-Closing Account.
 The provisions under clause 4.14 (“Cancellation”) below will apply to the procedure regarding this credit.

 11. Investing in the Company.
 An Investor may execute their Commitment to invest in a Company at any time during the Period by following the process set out on the Site.
-This will require the Investor to (i) confirm the amount they wish to invest in the Company (the shares of which shall be held by the Nominee); (ii) use the TransferZero payment provider facility to commit such funds accordingly, (iii)authorise the payment to the Company upon completion of the relevant conditions (or upon confirmation of the investment as provided under clause 4.10); and (iv) authorise the Custodian to enter into the Investment Agreement
+This will require the Investor to (i) confirm the amount they wish to invest in the Company (the shares of which shall be held by the Nominee); (ii) transfer such funds to the Pre-Closing Account, (iii) authorise the payment to the Company upon completion of the relevant conditions (or upon confirmation of the investment as provided under clause 4.10); and (iv) authorise the Custodian to enter into the Investment Agreement.
+Upon execution of the Commitment and transfer of the funds to the Pre-Closing Account, the funds shall be held in escrow by the Escrow Agent until fulfilment of the Completion Conditions.

 12. Custodian and Nominee.
 When you choose to make an investment through the Site, your shares in the Company will be held for your benefit by a nominee company controlled by the Custodian and you agree that the Custodian shall administer the shares on your behalf.
 The full terms of the custodian and nominee arrangement are set out below under the Custodian’s T&Cs.